 perihelion advance, relativistic

-For planetary orbits, there is a minute difference between the predictions of Newtonian gravity and general relativity.
+For planetary orbits, there is a small difference between the predictions of Newtonian gravity and general relativity.
 For instance, in Newton’s theory, the orbital curve of a lonely planet orbiting a star is an ellipse.
-In general relativity, it is a kind of rosetta curve, corresponding to a partial ellipse that, in toto, shifts a bit with each additional orbit.
-The shift can be defined by looking at the point on each orbit closest to the sun, each perihelion, and the additional relativistic shift is, hence, called relativistic perihelion shift or relativistic perihelion advance.
+In general relativity, it is a kind of rose or rhodonea curve.
+Such a curve is similar to an ellipse curve, which shifts a bit with each additional orbit.
+The shift can be defined by looking at the point which is closest to the sun (perihelion) on each orbit.
+The additional relativistic shift is, hence, called relativistic perihelion shift or relativistic perihelion advance.
 A picture can be seen on the page A planet goes astray in the chapter General relativity of Elementary Einstein.